IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 - Near real-time operational reporting

-Stage I IT analytics systems can describe a challenge in hindsight, stage II systems can reveal the root cause of the challenge through insight.
-Stage III systems provide foresight to prevent issues before they occur thanks to their predictive capabilities.
+Stage One IT analytics systems can describe a challenge in hindsight, Stage Two systems can reveal the root cause of the challenge through insight.
+Stage Three systems provide foresight to prevent issues before they occur thanks to their predictive capabilities.

 Being able to predict the performance of future metrics can allow IT teams to anticipate challenges before they occur.
 In addition, predictive analytics can chart projections for current KPI trends into the future.

-Specific features and capabilities a stage III IT business analytics solution can provide include:
+Specific features and capabilities a Stage Three IT business analytics solution can provide include:

 - Prebuilt domain-specific machine learning and AI models